Who Needs Level 1 Food Safety Training?

 - Food handlers have moral and legal responsibilities to the employer and consumer.

 Level 1 food safety training teaches the importance of effective food handling procedures to ensure food safety at every stage, from receiving and storage to preparation and service.
 One of the topics covered is maintaining proper storage temperatures.
-Perishable items should be kept in the refrigerator between 1 and 5°C or below, while frozen foods must be stored at -18°C or below.
+Perishable items should be kept in the refrigerator between 1 and 5°C, while frozen foods must be stored at -18°C or below.
 Regularly checking and recording temperatures can help prevent spoilage and the growth of harmful bacteria.

 Learning about labelling and dating food items is also crucial.
 This practice ensures the use of the oldest stock first and helps monitor the freshness and safety of the food.
 Proper food rotation, commonly called the "First In, First Out" (FIFO) method, minimises waste and reduces the risk of serving expired products.

 Food safety legislation is designed to protect consumers by setting standards for how food should be handled, prepared, and stored.
-Learning about the key points of food safety legislation in the level 1 food safety course ensures that food handlers understand their legal responsibilities and the importance of compliance.
+Learning about the key points of food safety legislation in the Level 1 food safety course ensures that food handlers understand their legal responsibilities and the importance of compliance.